| |

 Weaver's "TV" characters have the same rank as character the

-Tim Allen - "Commander Quincy Taggart" in GQ and
+two actors have played in other films: Tim Allen - "Commander Quincy Taggart" in GQ and

 "Commander Buzz Lightyear" in Toy Story